 - optional: 2 Tablespoons sliced or slivered almonds, vanilla ice cream (GF), pomegranate arils

 - Topping: Whisk the brown sugar, oats, and almond meal together.
-Make sure there aren’t any huge chunks of brown sugar.
+Break up any large clumps of brown sugar.
 Whisk in the cinnamon and salt.
 Once combined, stir in the melted butter.
-Sprinkle topping over the apples and finish with a few slivered or sliced almonds– these extra almonds on top are optional.
+Sprinkle topping over the apples and finish with a few slivered or sliced almonds (optional).

-- Bake for 30-35 minutes or until the filing is bubbly, the apples are a little soft, and the topping is browned.
-If it looks like the topping is browning too quickly, cover the top loosely with aluminum foil.
-Allow to cool for 5 minutes.
+- Bake for 35–40 minutes or until the filing is bubbly, the apples are a little soft, and the topping is browned.
+If it looks like the topping is browning too quickly, cover the top loosely with aluminum foil about halfway through baking time.
+Allow to cool for 5–10 minutes before serving.

-- Apples: You want about 5-6 cups chopped apple pieces.
-Use different varieties, such as 2 tart Granny Smiths and 2 apples of a sweeter variety like Honeycrisp, Pink Lady, Braeburn, Fuji etc. I like to chop them in varying sizes.
-Some thin, some thicker.
-It helps the filling have a little more texture.
+- Apples: You want about 5 cups (about 600g) chopped apple chunks.
+For best flavor, use a mix of tart and sweet varieties, such as 2 tart Granny Smiths and 2 apples of a sweeter variety like Honeycrisp, Pink Lady, or Fuji.

-- Maple Syrup: Gives so much flavor.
+- Maple Syrup: Delivers so much flavor.
 And makes the apple filling extra juicy and gooey.
 Don’t leave it out!

 - Almond Meal: You can use store-bought almond meal or almond flour, or you can make your own.
-Start with 1/2 cup of slivered or sliced almonds.
-Pulse them, along with 2 Tablespoons of the 3/4 cup oats called for in this recipe, in a food processor until a crumbly meal has formed.
+Start with 1/2 cup slivered or sliced almonds.
+Pulse them, along with 2 Tablespoons of the 1 cup oats called for in this recipe, in a food processor until a crumbly meal has formed.
 Do not run the food processor continuously; you may end up with almond butter.
-Little pulses are best.
-You will end up with around 1/2 cup almond meal.
+Quick pulses are best.
+You will end up with about 1/2 cup almond meal.